dannsam/xenko-docs/manual/graphics/graphics-compositor/graphics-compositor-for-developers/custom-scene-renderer.md

 ## Use a delegate

-In some situations, you simply want to develop a renderer and attach it to a method directly.
+In some situations, you just want to develop a renderer and attach it to a method directly.
 You can use @'SiliconStudio.Xenko.Rendering.SceneDelegateRenderer':

 ```cs
 var sceneDelegateRenderer = new SceneDelegateRenderer(